NAlexH2/nahrednetv1/README.md

 Additionally, the website is built using a combination of HTML (with [Bootstrap](https://getbootstrap.com/)), CSS and JavaScript.
 The weather is pulled from [OpenWeather](https://openweathermap.org/) and uses an API to identify the current temperature in Portland, Oregon based on a latitude and long.

-Finally, the greeting was also written in JavaScript.
+The greeting was also written in JavaScript.
 It pulls the users local time and determines (based on 24hr format) if it's before noon, after-noon or the evening (past 4pm).

+The contact form is handled by [Formspree](https://formspree.io).